bke-daniel/next-llms-txt/README.md

 - **Use Absolute URLs**: Always provide a `baseUrl` in your configuration to ensure all generated URLs are absolute, as required by the `llms.txt` standard.
 - **Prefer `llmstxt` Exports**: While the `metadata` fallback is convenient, using an explicit `llmstxt` export gives you more control and makes your intent clear.
 - **Keep Descriptions Concise**: Write clear and concise descriptions for your pages and sections.
 Think about what an LLM would need to understand the content.
-- **Use Middleware**: The middleware approach provides the most flexibility for handling both `/llms.txt` and `.html.md` requests in a single location.
+- **Use Proxy**: The proxy approach provides the most flexibility for handling both `/llms.txt` and `.html.md` requests in a single location.

 ## Contributing